FindMySchool LogoFindMySchool

 No. While it was historically a boys' school, Christ's College Finchley is now fully co-educational.
 It admits both boys and girls from Year 7 through to the Sixth Form, having completed its transition from a boys' school.

 There is no fixed catchment area, but admission is based on distance.
-In 2024, the last distance offered was 1.214 miles from the school.
+In 2024, the furthest distance at which a place was offered was 1.214 miles from the school.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Entry is very competitive.
 In the last intake, there were over 4 applications for every place (670 applications for roughly 160 places), making it one of the more oversubscribed schools in Barnet.

 Results are strong.
 The school ranks in the top 21% of schools in England.
-In 2024, 31% of all grades were 9-7 (equivalent to A*-A), and the school consistently achieves a high positive Progress 8 score.
+In the 2025 dataset, 37.8% of all grades were 9-7 (equivalent to A*-A), and the school consistently achieves a high positive Progress 8 score.

 Yes, the school has a thriving Sixth Form offering a wide range of A-level subjects.
 It is popular with internal applicants and also attracts students from other local schools.
-A-level results are solid, with 55% of grades at A*-B in 2024.
+A-level results are solid, with 60% of grades at A*-B in the 2025 dataset.

 Notable alumni include Demis Hassabis (CEO of DeepMind and Nobel Prize winner), Charles Saatchi (advertising executive), and Will Self (novelist).